mahesh0t/speech-to-text-transcriber/README.md

 # speech-to-text-transcriber
-For this project, I developed a fully serverless, cloud-native speech-to-text transcription web tool using a combination of Google Cloud Platform (GCP) services and frontend technologies (HTML5, JavaScript, and CSS3).
-The objective was to create an accessible, fast, and multilingual transcription service that requires no local processing.
+I built a fully serverless, cloud-native speech-to-text web tool using Google Cloud Platform (GCP) and modern frontend tech.
+The goal was to deliver fast, multilingual transcription with no local processing.

-On the frontend, I used HTML5 to structure a responsive user interface that includes audio recording and file upload capabilities.
-JavaScript was central to handling user interactions — including capturing microphone input using the MediaRecorder API, managing audio playback, and sending audio data to the backend using asynchronous fetch requests.
-The UI was styled using CSS3 to deliver a clean and responsive design, ensuring it worked seamlessly across devices.
+The frontend, built with HTML5, JavaScript, and CSS3, supports audio recording/upload via the MediaRecorder API and fetch requests.
+It features a clean, responsive UI that works across devices.

-On the backend, I used Python with Flask, containerized the application using Docker, and deployed it using Google Cloud Run — a serverless platform that auto-scales based on demand.
-The Google Cloud Speech-to-Text API was integrated to perform real-time audio transcription in multiple languages.
-Authentication was securely handled using GCP service accounts.
+The backend uses Python (Flask), containerized with Docker, and deployed on Google Cloud Run for auto-scaling.
+It integrates Google Cloud Speech-to-Text API for real-time transcription and uses secure GCP service account authentication.

-For deployment and user access, I used Firebase Hosting, which served the frontend files globally with low latency via Google’s CDN.
-The entire workflow — from uploading or recording audio, sending it to the backend, processing it in the cloud, and returning the transcription — is hosted completely on the cloud.

-By combining powerful cloud infrastructure (GCP) with responsive and intuitive web technologies (HTML5, JavaScript, and CSS3), I built a modern, scalable, and user-friendly tool that demonstrates practical, real-world application of both cloud and web development skills.
+Firebase Hosting serves the frontend globally via CDN, enabling low-latency user access.
+The entire process—from audio input to cloud-based transcription—is handled seamlessly in the cloud, showcasing scalable cloud and web development.

 deployed tool link: https://cloud-project-456204.web.app/homepage.html